andrewsgardner/WebLearn/README.md

 Whenever you alter the site's CSS or JS, a cache busting procedure must be carried out to prevent returning users from serving stale, outdated code.

 A rudimentary versioning system is used for busting cache.
-The [$cacheVer](https://github.com/andrewsgardner/WebLearn/blob/master/resources/config.php#L15) variable injects itself into the file names of assets requiring cache busting.
+The [$cacheVer](https://github.com/andrewsgardner/WebLearn/blob/master/resources/config.php#L15) variable injects itself into the file names of affected assets.
+This forces browsers to download fresh copies.

 ```
 // cache buster